-Power outages affect more than 20,000 in North Seattle
+Power restored after outages hit more than 20,000 in Seattle

+Crews restored power to more than 20,000 North Seattle homes Sunday afternoon, nearly three hours after power was lost, forcing the delay of the University of Washington women’s basketball game.

+An equipment failure at the University substation was to blame, Seattle City Light tweeted.

-Power outages plagued large parts of North Seattle late Sunday morning, affecting more than 20,000 Seattle City Light customers.
+Power outages plagued large parts of North Seattle late Sunday morning, beginning around 11:30 a.m.

 Parts of Wallingford, Fremont, Montlake, Laurelhurst, Eastlake and Capitol Hill were out of power by noon, according to City Light’s outage map.